chris-ramon/Infinity/conflict-resolution.md

 How he affects him:
 0 cares given, didn't do it again and will not do it again.

-##### Watching Porn and Seeing UnAuthorized Photos
+##### Watching Porn
 Chris case:
-Chris watched multiple time several porn videos from known adult sites and also unauthorized semi-naked photos.
+Chris watched multiple time several porn videos from known adult sites.

 Traces:
-Particles left at the time between: 2012 and 2024, space: Lima.
+Particles left at the time between: 2012 and 2025.

+Space:
+South America, never in Europe due to knowing that there is monitoring of websites visited.

 Resolution:
 Life nature compensates +deltas on-demand based on the affected life-forms.